Gradian-me/gradian-app/src/docs/security/TOKEN_REFRESH_EXPLANATION.md

 ```

 ### 4. **Client Stores Access Token**
-- `authTokenManager.setAccessToken(newToken)` - stores in memory only
+- `authTokenManager.setAccessToken(newToken)` - stores in memory only (client-side)
 - Token is NOT stored in cookies or localStorage
+- **Server already stored it** in global cache (keyed by refresh token)
+- Both client and server have the token for redundancy

 ### 5. **Retry Original Request**
 ```